Advice for landlords carrying out right to rent checks during the coronavirus (COVID-19) pandemic.

 This update replaces previous guidance issued on 18 June 2021.

-Updated advice for landlords carrying out right to rent checks during the coronavirus (COVID-19) pandemic.
+Updated advice for landlords carrying out right to rent checks during the temporary COVID-19 measures

-The following temporary changes were made on 30 March 2020 and remain in place until 31 August 2021 (inclusive).
+The following temporary changes were made on 30 March 2020 and remain in place until 5 April 2022 (inclusive):

 - checks can currently be carried out over video calls

 - tenants can send scanned documents or a photo of documents for checks using email or a mobile app, rather than sending originals

-- landlords should use the Landlord Checking Service if a prospective or existing tenant cannot provide any of the accepted documents
+- landlords should use the Home Office Landlord Checking Service if a prospective or existing tenant cannot provide any of the accepted documents

-Checks continue to be necessary and you must continue to check the prescribed documents set out in Landlords Guide to Right to Rent or use the online right to rent checking service.
-It remains an offence to knowingly rent to a person who does not have the right to rent in the UK.
+It remains an offence to knowingly rent to a person who does not have the right to rent in England.

 Checking an individual’s right to rent during the temporary COVID-19 measures